kinshuk-644/codeial/README.md

 Open an editor (VS Code preferably).

-Run the following commands inside the todoApp directory:
+Run the following commands inside the todoApp directory to install all the dependencies of the project:

 1) npm install